 1. Short-term investment horizon

-First, let’s talk about a short-term investment horizon.
-They are, as mentioned above, typically best for individuals in their later years preparing for retirement or for individuals who are strongly averse to risk or need to access a significant amount of cash for a large purchase in the near future.
-While it’s different from one person to the next, a short investment horizon usually doesn’t exceed a period of three years.
+First, let’s talk about the short term.
+This investment time frame, as mentioned above, is typically best for individuals in their later years, preparing for retirement.
+It may also be appropriate for individuals who are strongly averse to risk or need to access a significant amount of cash in the near future.
+A short investment horizon usually doesn’t exceed a period of three years.
 For these risk-averse investors, it’s best to have guaranteed assets or securities, including high-interest savings accounts and certificates of deposit.

 2. Medium-term investment horizon